PostgREST/postgrest-docs/api.rst

 Embedding Partitioned Tables
 ----------------------------

-Embedding can also be done between partitioned tables and other resources.
+Embedding can also be done between partitioned tables and other tables.

 For example, let's create the ``box_office`` partitioned table that has the gross daily revenue of a film:

 .. code-block:: postgres

-  CREATE TABLE test.box_office (
+  CREATE TABLE box_office (
     bo_date DATE NOT NULL,
     film_id INT REFERENCES test.films NOT NULL,
     gross_revenue DECIMAL(12,2) NOT NULL,